How To Stagger And Break Poise In Elden Ring

 Stagger is a combat mechanic in Elden Ring that allows you to break an enemy's stance to do massive damage.

-Stagger is one of the most important combat mechanics of Elden Ring that you need to know.
-Staggering an enemy is how you interrupt their spells and attacks as well as do massive damage in that phase.
+Stagger is one of the most important combat mechanics of Elden Ring.
+This is how you interrupt and enemy’s spells and attacks and do massive damage in that phase.
+It is directly related to Poise, a base stat in Elden Ring.
+This determines how much damage an enemy must take to be staggered.

-How stagger works in Elden Ring
+How stagger works in Elden Ring?

 In Elden Ring, you can stagger your enemies by using the following attacks: